James Otis Jr.

-James Otis Jr. (February 5, 1725 – May 23, 1783) was an American lawyer, political activist, colonial legislator, and early supporter of patriotic causes in Massachusetts at the beginning of the Revolutionary Era.
-Otis was a fervent opponent of the writs of assistance imposed by Great Britain on the American colonies in the early 1760s that allowed law enforcement officials to search property without cause.
-He later expanded his criticism of British authority to include tax measures that were being enacted by Parliament.
-As a result, Otis is often incorrectly credited with coining the slogan "taxation without representation is tyranny".
+James Otis Jr. (February 5, 1725 – May 23, 1783) was an American lawyer, politician, and activist who was an early supporter of patriotic causes in the Province of Massachusetts Bay at the beginning of the American Revolution.
+Otis was a fervent opponent of the writs of assistance introduced in 1761 which allowed law enforcement officials to search private property without cause.
+He later criticized British plans to introduce new taxes in the Thirteen Colonies.
+As a result, Otis is often credited with coining the slogan "taxation without representation is tyranny".

-Otis was a mentor to Samuel Adams, and his oratorical style inspired a young John Adams.
-Due to his early influence in events leading up to the Revolution, Otis was recognized by some as a Founding Father.
-However, Otis was plagued by mental illness and alcoholism, and by the early 1770s, his erratic behavior had rendered him inconsequential and embarrassing to the cause.
+Otis was a mentor to Samuel Adams, and his oratorical style inspired John Adams.
+He is recognized by some as a Founding Father due to his efforts leading up to the Revolutionary War.
+However, Otis was plagued by mental illness and alcoholism, and his erratic behavior had rendered him inconsequential and embarrassing to the cause by the early 1770s.

 Early life

 Otis was born in West Barnstable, Massachusetts, the second of 13 children and the first to survive infancy.
-His sister, Mercy, and his brothers, Joseph and Samuel, were leaders during the American Revolution, as was a nephew, Harrison Gray Otis.
-His father, Colonel James Otis Sr., was a prominent lawyer and militia officer.
+His sister Mercy and his brothers Joseph and Samuel were leaders during the American Revolution, as was nephew Harrison Gray Otis.
+His father Colonel James Otis Sr. was a prominent lawyer and militia officer.
 Father and son had a tumultuous relationship.
 His father sent him a letter articulating his disappointments and encouraging him to seek God's righteousness to better himself.

 In 1755, Otis married Ruth Cunningham, a merchant's daughter and heiress to a fortune worth £10,000.
 Their politics were quite different, yet they were attached to each other.
 Otis later "half-complained that she was a 'High Tory,'" yet in the same breath declared that "she was a good Wife, and too good for him", in the words of John Adams.
 The marriage produced children James, Elizabeth, and Mary.
 Their son James died at age 18.
 Their elder daughter Elizabeth was a Loyalist like her mother; she married Captain Brown of the British Army and lived in England for the rest of her life.
 Their younger daughter Mary married Benjamin Lincoln, son of the distinguished Continental Army General Benjamin Lincoln.